 Caution and patience should be exercised, particularly in the initial phase, so you may need to cut back your running slightly if you feel pain beyond general stiffness/aching (which is perfectly normal when starting a new physical activity).
 Having said that, a common mistake is to give up when feeling a few little pains but some of these aches are to be expected as the body learns to adapt.
 Remember, even elite marathon runners once started from nothing and went through the same initial pains!
 Over time the muscles supporting your joints will become stronger and bone density will improve.
 It’s important to acknowledge this and help the process through good nutrition!

 Nail your running nutrition!

-For further advice on nutrition check out our ‘Eat well, race well Marathon Fuelling Tips’ video.
-Hydrating properly is important, as is putting the right fuel in your body before training or racing.
+VOOM's three part guide to nutrition for marathon training is a great resource - you can check out part one here.
+Hydrating properly is as important as putting the right fuel in your body before training or racing.
 There are also other nutrient specific articles on the VOOM Blog which can help guide your diet for running well and staying healthy.

 Set smaller targets or milestones.

-This might be to build up to your longest run yet, or to cover 5km or 10km in a new quickest time.
+This might be to build up to your longest run yet, hit a new weekly mileage total or to cover 5km or 10km in a new quickest time.
 Whatever you chose, some interim goals can help maintain motivation for your main goal.

 Share goals or training with others for accountability.

 Can you share the challenge with somebody else?
 If you tell a friend or family member about your goal or a specific training session you have coming up it can create accountability, especially if they’re going to ask you how it went!